 How To Cut Lobster

-- Using your fingers, separate the black vein that runs through the tail.
+- Using your hands, separate the black vein that runs through its tail and put it away.

 Lobsters are best boiled in salt water to preserve the taste of meat.
 Lobsters can be eaten whole or the meat can be used to make soups, salads, sandwiches etc. Watch how to cut lobster here after it is boiled.
 Hope these tips help you cut lobster easily.

 Image Courtesy: aroundtheblockkc